Meghan Markle Recycles McQueen Jacket At Invictus Games Reception

 — Mark Stewart (@RegalEyes) April 21, 2018

-At the Invictus Games reception, Prince Harry and Markle met with servicemen and women from both the U.K. and Australia, and in the fall, she plans to travel with the prince for the games.
-In 2014, he started the Paralympic-style Invictus Games for servicemen and women from around the world who were wounded in combat.
+At the Invictus Games reception, Prince Harry and Markle met with servicemen and women from both the U.K. and Australia, and she plans to attend the games with Harry in the fall.
+In 2014, Prince Harry started the Paralympic-style Invictus Games for servicemen and women from around the world who were wounded in combat.

 Later on Saturday, the couple plans to attend the Queen’s 92nd birthday celebration at Royal Albert Hall.
-The event, called The Queen’s Birthday Party, includes performances from Sir Tom Jones, Kylie Minogue, Shawn Mendes, Sting and Shaggy, Anne-Marie, Ladysmith Black Mambazo, Craig David, and Donel Mangena.
+The event, called The Queen’s Birthday Party, includes performances from Sir Tom Jones, Kylie Minogue, Shawn Mendes, Sting, Shaggy, Anne-Marie, Ladysmith Black Mambazo, Craig David, and Donel Mangena.
 The monarch and members of the royal family plan to attend the special birthday celebration.

 Once she officially joins the royal family, Markle’s royal duties will focus primarily on women and youth issues in the U.K. and around the world.